Configuring a processing cluster on AWS

 Configuring AWS IAM groups and instance roles

-As part of performing a migration, Migrate for Anthos and GKE writes information to different data repositories:
+As part of performing a migration, Migrate to Containers writes information to different data repositories:

 Docker image files representing a migrated Linux VM are written to a Docker registry.

 These Docker image files represent the files and directories of the migrated Linux VM.

 Migration artifacts that represent the migrated workload are written to a second repository.